 Step 2: Define your audience

-Consider whether there are any specific learning styles that may yield better participation or engagement rates from your audience.
-For example, if your audience is particularly time-poor, it may be worth creating microlearning modules – and if your audience has previously demonstrated a lack of engagement with elearning courses, consider integrating gamified elements to boost employee participation.
+When creating elearning courses, consider whether there are any specific learning styles that may yield better participation or engagement rates from your audience.
+For example, if your audience is particularly time-poor, it may be worth creating microlearning modules – and if your audience has previously demonstrated a lack of engagement with elearning modules, consider integrating gamified elements to boost employee participation.

 Step 3: Decide on the right content format

-This type of training module is great for complex projects that are made up of lots of different aspects.
-Scenario based learning allows the learner to explore different situations and reflect on the actions they would take and the impact this would have.
+This type of online training module is great for complex projects that are made up of lots of different aspects.
+Scenario-based learning allows the learner to explore different situations and reflect on the actions they would take and the impact this would have.

 - Allowing employees to test real-life scenarios in a simulated environment